Flow Designer 101

 - xMatters Agent indicator: The agent icon indicates that this step is set up to run using the xMatters Agent.
 It also provides the status of the assigned agents (green means one or more of the assigned agents is connected while red indicates that none of the assigned agents are connected).

 The Activity panel is the command center for identifying and troubleshooting any issues with your flows.
-It's where to find: details from the alert that triggered the flow; the inputs and outputs that were passed from step to step; which steps completed and, if the flow stopped, where that happened and what might have gone wrong.
+It's where to find: details from the signal that triggered the flow; the inputs and outputs that were passed from step to step; which steps completed and, if the flow stopped, where that happened and what might have gone wrong.

 Drag, connect, configure